sebastianrjay/DataStructures/README.md

 been stored to another node in the tree.
 It also deletes only one node when removing a value existing in multiple nodes.
 Simpler (and perhaps more elegant) implementations prohibit insertion of duplicate values.

+UPDATE: Each traversal method (in-order, reverse, pre-order and post-order) now allows one to optionally pass in a maximum number of nodes, to limit the number of nodes traversed in each method call.
+These methods also take a starting node as an optional second parameter.

 ## Doubly Linked List ##
 Not much to say here.
 The Ruby version is instantiated from an array of nodes,